Paper.js — The Swiss Army Knife of Vector Graphics Scripting.

 - The handling and drawing of these graphic items is automatic and optimised, allowing you to construct or modify your items and styles and leave the drawing commands to Paper.js.

-- A well designed and battle hardened Programming Interface.
+- A well designed and battle hardened Application Programming Interface (API).

 - There is a good reason for the word Vector in Vector Graphics.
-Paper.js offers best of breed Vector Mathematics through its core types such as Point, Size and Rectangle.
+Paper.js treats Vector Mathematics as a first class citizen by making working with vectors and geometries as simple as possible through its core types such as Point, Size and Rectangle.
+The manipulation of Point and Size objects is further simplified in PaperScript, where direct math operations using normal operator syntax are possible on such objects as if they were plain numbers.

-- Construct paths and manipulate their curves and segments in very convenient ways.
+- Construct paths and manipulate their curves and segments in very convenient and fine-grained ways.

-- Inspect and manipulate the precise bounding box of any item, supporting complicated stroke styles with square ends and miter limits.
+- Inspect and manipulate the precise bounding box of any item, supporting complicated stroke styles with different stroke ends and miter limits.

-- Smoothen curves, simplify path segments by fitting curves through points.
+- Smoothen curves, and simplify path segments by fitting curves through points.

 - Simulate dashed strokes which are currently lacking from the Canvas object, at near native drawing speed.